Lundalogik/move-to-go/step-by-step.md

 16. Under “Actions” you got some options, click on the link “Import data” to make a test migration.
 17. Just upload the .zip file and wait until the job has been finished (may take a while).
 18. When the job is done, enter the account at https://go.staging.lime-go.com with the credentials you created in step 15.
-19. Check the data, is it how it should be?
+19. Check the data.
+	a.
+Is it how it should be?
+	b.
+Is there many "Failed to match" tags?
+If yes you might have a problem with the identifications.
+	c.
 If you have imported any external IDs, check them so they are correct.
 It's important to be abel to rerun the migration or add additional inormation at a later state.
 20. If yes, create an account (like at step 15) to the customer where they can look at the data aswell and give you a go to do the migration in the sharp environment.

 21. When the customer has approved of the test-migration you need a account for https://admin.lime-go.com/ to being able to do the migration in the production environment.